Shamima Begum

-Shamima Begum (born 25 August 1999) is a British-born woman who entered Syria to join the terror group Islamic State of Iraq and the Levant (ISIL) at the age of 15.
-She was a student at Bethnal Green Academy in London when she and two schoolmates – who became known as the Bethnal Green trio – travelled to Syria in February 2015.
-Begum married a fellow ISIL member 10 days after her arrival and had three children who all died young.
-The Daily Telegraph reported that Begum had developed a reputation as an enforcer amongst other members of ISIL and had tried to recruit other young women to join the group.
+Shamima Begum (born 25 August 1999) is a British-born woman who entered Syria to join the Islamic State at the age of 15 in 2015.
+Her British citizenship was consequently revoked and she was refused re-entry to the United Kingdom with the decision upheld in the ensuing legal proceedings, Begum v Home Secretary.

+While enrolled at Bethnal Green Academy, Begum and two schoolmates travelled to Syria in February 2015.
+The journey was facilitated by an IS smuggler who was providing information to Canadian intelligence.
+Ten days after her arrival, Begum married a 23-year-old fellow IS member; the marriage produced three children, who all died young.

-In February 2019, Begum was discovered alive at the Al-Hawl refugee camp in Northern Syria by war correspondent Anthony Loyd.
-The following day, British Home Secretary, Sajid Javid, revoked her British citizenship.
-The British government believed that Begum held dual citizenship due to her Bangladeshi parents but this has been contested by the Government of Bangladesh.
+In February 2019, Begum was discovered alive at the al-Hawl refugee camp in Northern Syria by war correspondent Anthony Loyd.
+The following day, British Home Secretary Sajid Javid revoked her British citizenship, stating that Begum would never be allowed to return to the United Kingdom.
+Begum initiated legal proceedings challenging the lawfulness of this decision.
+British courts ruled that Javid's decision had been lawful, with the Supreme Court refusing Begum's final attempt for permission to appeal on 7 August 2024.
+At the present time, Begum can launch no further legal challenge within the British legal system, but has, through her lawyers, intimated an intention to take the case to the European Court of Human Rights.
+As of 2024, she is living in al-Roj detention camp in Syria.

-Javid stated that Begum would never be allowed to return to the United Kingdom.
-In July 2020, the Court of Appeal ruled that Begum should be permitted to return to the UK in order to fairly contest the Home Secretary’s decision by instructing lawyers properly.
-This ruling was appealed to the Supreme Court of the United Kingdom which, on 26 February 2021, ruled unanimously against her, reversing the decision of the Court of Appeal and preventing her return.

-In February 2023, the Special Immigration Appeals Commission further ruled that Javid's decision to revoke Begum's British citizenship had been lawful, on grounds of national security.

 Background

-Begum was born in England to immigrant parents of Bangladeshi origin and citizenship.
-She was raised as a Muslim in the Bethnal Green area of Tower Hamlets in East London, where she received her secondary education at the Bethnal Green Academy.
+Begum was born in London to immigrant parents of Bangladeshi Muslim origin and citizenship.
+She was raised in the Bethnal Green area of Tower Hamlets in East London, where she received her secondary education at the Bethnal Green Academy.

-Travel to Syria and ISIL membership
+Islamic State membership

 Travel to Syria

 Together with her friends Amira Abase and Kadiza Sultana, she left the UK in February 2015, at age 15.
-They travelled via Turkey to join the Islamic State of Iraq and the Levant in Syria.
+They travelled via Turkey to join the ISIS in Syria.

-Shortly after her departure, Begum's sister expressed hope that she and her school friends had travelled to ISIL territory only to bring back their friend Sharmeena Begum (no relation), who had travelled there in 2014.
+Shortly after her departure, Begum's sister expressed hope that she and her school friends had travelled to IS territory only to bring back their friend Sharmeena Begum (no relation), who had travelled there in 2014.

-Education secretary Nicky Morgan said in February 2015 that everyone hoped and prayed for the safe return of the three girls to the UK.
+Education Secretary Nicky Morgan said in February 2015 that everyone hoped and prayed for the safe return of the three girls to the UK.